jacqueline-kraus/MS4-anime-art/README.md

 bootstrap messages and understanding how to use it from: https://www.ordinarycoders.com/blog/article/django-messages-framework

 Leave out sorting for now, might add later when time left.
+Highlight active the button on product page that is active.